sleepyydash/dotfiles/README.md

 # Dotfiles
-A repo for all my configs in diverse apps
+My dotfiles with my configs for my terminal, fastfetch and Geany

 ## Fastfetch config
 Examples: